mskuta/rirccfilter/README.md

 =====

 ```
-Usage: rirccfilter COMMAND CC ...
+Usage: rirccfilter COMMAND [CC...]
 Commands:
   cidr  Output IP ranges in CIDR address format.
   p2p   Output IP ranges in P2P plaintext format.
 ```

 `CC` specifies one or more ISO 3166 2-letter codes whose IP ranges should be included in the result.
+Omitting any code will process all records.

 RIR datasets are read from stdin.
 The result is written to stdout.
 Metadata is shown on stderr.

 Example
 -------